JohnStarich/java-skip-list/README.md

 results in a significant time/memory overhead: a thread must retry its operation until it can successfully acquire the lock(s) it needs, and every node must have their own instance of a ReentrantLock.

-### Lock Free

-//TODO

-## Design Alternatives

-In this paper we explore design decisions specific to the lock free and fine-grained implementations of a skip list.
-For the lock-free version, we made the decisions to use Atomic References as opposed to Atomic updates to the nodes.
-For the fine-grained version we considered creating locks on the node, or the node/layer pair.

-In the lock free skip list we debated on wether we should atomically update a boolean that says if the node is valid, or if we should use markable references to forward nodes.
-If we were to invalidate the entire node, we could quickly stop traversal through the list, as we don't need to iterate through the forward node array to determine if we should stop iterating.
-On the other hand if we mark the references, then we can stop before accessing a node that is being updated.
-Additionally, if we mark the reference, then we can traverse layers that above the modification, removing an effective lock from a large portion of the list.
-We believe that using atomic, markable references is the better choice.

-//TODO: fine-grained

 ## Performance Comparison